lambda-dom/trisagion/docs/readme.md

 value = pure
 ```

 One could retort that being fully polymorphic in the error type `e` implies that the parser cannot throw an error, since it is not possible to create values of `e` ex-nihilo; after all, `e` could well be uninhabited as is the case with `e ~ Void`.
 That much is true, but it is still valuable to signal such, and signal it loudly, to the users.
-So where possible, if a parser does not error it will be reflected in the type signature, at the cost of littering the code with `first absurd` calls to satisfy the type checker.
+So where possible, if a parser does not error it will be reflected in the type signature, at the cost of having to litter the code with `first absurd` calls to satisfy the type checker.

 #### A. 2.
 2. 2.
 Unzipping and cozipping.